MandoCSGO/Spectator-List/README.md

 This is an edited version of GoD-Tony's spectator list plugin that used PrintHintText.
 This version uses ShowHudText to prevent the spectator list from overriding the jumpstats menu in HNS.

-To edit the settings for this plugin, edit speclist.cfg in your /cfg/sourcemod directory.
+To change the settings for this plugin, edit speclist.cfg in your /cfg/sourcemod directory.

 # ConVars
 sm_speclist_x - Sets the x-coordinate value for the spectator list.